 If you are no longer content with six bullet points per slide and six words per line, this design session is for you.
 If you are looking to move beyond using presentation software as a document creation tool, to make your presentations visually effective and engaging, spend the day with us exploring and applying the principles of color, graphics, and structure.
 Universal design principles can be applied immediately to existing decks or as you build powerful presentations, enhancing the effectiveness of your message.
+The issues of image use and copyright will be explained.
+Considerations of both diversity and accessibility will also be addressed.
 Experience both the science and art of beautifully balanced professional communication.
 The design principles can be applied to creating effective graphic design whether in Powerpoint, Keynote, Prezi, or other presentation software.

 - Art elements and design principles

 - Thematic and presentation structure

 - Images and copyright